Arugami/bedroom-director/research/competitive-analysis.md

 - Focus on curation and discovery
 - No prompting or community features

+#### **Toolify** (toolify.ai)
+- **What they do:** Daily-updated AI directory with “My Tools” workspace and GPT store.
+- **Features:**
+  - Hero search across tools, GPTs, prompts
+  - Toggleable feeds (Today, New, Most Saved)
+  - Personal dock for quick-launching saved tools
+  - Editorial blocks (Featured, Sponsored write-ups)
+- **What they DON'T have:**
+  - ❌ No deep reviews or benchmark data
+  - ❌ No cinematic/video-first POV
+  - ❌ No side-by-side comparisons or workflow guidance
+  - ❌ Surface-level prompts; no tie-in to the listed tools
+- **Monetization:** Sponsored hero placement (i10X) + featured tiles + newsletter ads.

+#### **Dang!
+AI Directory** (dang.ai)
+- **What they do:** Curated list of “dang good” AI services with upvotes.
+- **Features:**
+  - Minimalist dark UI, category icons, vote counts
+  - Promoted, Featured, Recently Verified right rail
+  - Deals hub + AI “graveyard” for dead tools
+- **What they DON'T have:**
+  - ❌ No prompts or creative workflows
+  - ❌ No structured data beyond marketing copy
+  - ❌ No video/audio depth; mostly SaaS automation
+- **Monetization:** Paid promos/verification; ad inventory in right rail.

+#### **Insidr.ai** (insidr.ai/ai-tools)
+- **What they do:** Ranked AI tools with long-form descriptions for marketers.
+- **Features:**
+  - Numbered list format with thumbnails
+  - Hashtag taxonomy (marketing, ecommerce, etc.)
+  - Pricing chips (“Trial”, “Freemium”) next to CTA
+- **What they DON'T have:**
+  - ❌ Any technical testing or comparisons
+  - ❌ Prompt workflows or footage examples
+  - ❌ Depth on video/image models (mostly marketing SaaS)
+- **Monetization:** Likely paid placements + affiliate outbound links.

 **💡 GAP:** These platforms help you FIND tools but don't help you USE them effectively.

 ### 2025 UI & Monetization Observations (from TAFT, FutureTools, Futurepedia, Toolify, Dang!, Insidr)